shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

     Date, Reseller, Product, and People connect to Sales.

     b.
 Granularity of PO data is by Date, Product, and People.
-Date, Product, and People connect to PO.
+Date, Product and People connect to PO.

     c.
 We have Supplier data by Product.
 Supplier connects to Product.